sxlxc/Hakyllsite/posts/connectivity_cut.md

 ## More on normalized min-cut

 If one slightly modifies lemmas in section 2 in [@vygen_fptas_2024], there are some interesting properties.
 Let $\tau$ be the value of the optimal normalized min-cut (in [@vygen_fptas_2024] $\tau$ is an estimation of the optimum) and define $\tilde{w}_\tau$ accordingly.
 Then one can prove that the global min cut in $(G,\tilde{w}_\tau)$ is exactly the optimal cut in the normalized min-cut of $(G,w)$ (slightly modify lemma3 to see this).
 Also the value of min-cut in $(G,\tilde{w}_\tau)$ is $\tau(b+1)$.

+For unit cost, the optimum of connectivity interdiction = normalized min-cut [@chalermsook_approximating_2022].
+I guess the idea of using [@normmincut] for reweighting is from here?